GeekJoystick/nesrip/README.md

 ### Drag-n-Drop usage

-An included database file is used by **nesrip** to match the given ROM to a set of commands written for extracting its graphics.
-The file contains a number of **description blocks**, each of them containing the unheadered SHA-256 hash of a ROM, and a list of commands that determine palette indices, pattern sizes, decompression algorithms and finally the ROM addresses of the graphics data.
-The commands sandwiched between "hash" and "end" mostly mirror the ones described in the command-line section.
+Drag a rom onto the exe and it will extract if a database entry is found.
+The included database file uses commands sandwiched between "hash" and "end" that closely mirror the ones described in the command-line section.
+SHA-256 of unheadered data is the hash method used.
+Note that no compression types are supported at this time.

-### Compression types

-* `raw`: Uncompressed graphics

-#### Note

-> No compression algorithm is supported at the moment

-### Example database file
+### Example database formatting

 ```
 //Spacegulls